 If you’re on the hunt for one of these products, it’s important to have a clear understanding of how each machine works and how well it will integrate into your current workflows.
-That’s why we’re laying the groundwork to help you understand what industrial manipulators are and how they work.
+Here’s what you need to know.

 What does an industrial manipulator do?